MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.74	(2022/10/15)
+  - Add: Certificate caching
+  - Add: Improvement of the imaging script
+  - Fix: Icon for a host in shutdown state was not shown in the session host list
 - 1.0.1.73	(2022/09/25)
   - Add: Support for certificate based authentication (use a path to a certificate as the secret (https://myKeyVault.vault.azure.net/certificates/Hydra-Service-Cert)); the app service (MSI) of Hydra needs "Get" permission for certificates on the used key vault
   - Add: Download engine logfile (full admin permission only)